 As a solo researcher who would be supporting 12 agile product teams, I knew that it would be important to build a foundation of trust with the teams I would be supporting in order to combat the deep rooted fears around research.

 I did this by creating a pilot operating model where I embedded myself within 3 of the agile teams that I was supporting.
-By embedding myself within the product development process for these teams, I led everything from generative to evaluative research studies to showcase the value and impact that research could have on the organization.
+By embedding myself within the product development process for these teams, I led everything from generative to evaluative research among edX’s core network of learners, educators, and enterprise customers.
+This allowed me to showcase the value and impact that research could have within the organization.

 Evangelizing Customer Centricity Across the Organization